Search for topic on our website

 C3 and C4 native grasses

-In the afternoon Helena led two paddock walks through old pastures in Bywong where we learned to identify pasture plants and looked at the pH profile in soil cores from the property using a home pH testing kit.
+In the afternoon Helena led two paddock walks through old pastures in Bywong where we learned to identify pasture plants and looked at the pH profile in soil cores using a home pH testing kit.

 Pasture plants we looked at

-Ryegrass – this grass is red at the base and has shiny leaves.
+Ryegrass (Lolium perenne) is red at the base and has shiny leaves.
 Considered a good pasture grass, but not good for horses as it is high in sugar.
-In cropping areas, it is considered a weed.
 See more

-Subterranean Clover has small white pea like flowers on stems that bury the seed into the soil ( like a bur).
+Subterranean Clover (Trifolium subterraneum) has small white pea like flowers on stems that bury the seed into the soil (like a bur).
 The leaf of the subterranean clover is heart shaped and hairy with equal leaf storks.
 See more

-White Clover is a perennial, aerial seeding clover with white flowers and often a pale green stripe across the leaves.
+White Clover (Trifolium repens) is a perennial, aerial seeding clover with white flowers and often a pale green stripe across the leaves.
+See more

-Meadow Fescue – an erect, short-lived, tussock forming grass with leaves 3-5mm wide.
+Meadow Fescue (Festuca pratensis) an erect, short-lived, tussock forming perennial grass with leaves 3-5mm wide.
 Rough to touch on the top and shiny below.
-Auricles are stem clasping and hairless.
+The auricles are stem clasping and hairless.
 See more

-Yorkshire Fog grass is common in stock camp and low lying areas.
+Yorkshire Fog (Holcus lanatus) grass is common in stock camp and low lying areas.
 It has furry leaves that many stock do not like to eat.
+Erect tufted greyish grass, covered in velvety hairs.
+The flower heads are purplish to white.
+Regarded as a weed.
 See more

 Wallaby Grass (Danthonia species) is shown in the photo below, a native grass that survives drought.
 The leaf has a hairy ligule where it joins the stem.
 This feature is present in the many species of Wallaby Grass.
 See more